webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

     - **PostgreSQL**: PostgreSQL distributed tables for scale.
     - **Apache Cassandra**: column-oriented schema. supports CQL query language.
     - **Table**: key:value format. has been **replaced by Cosmos DB NoSQL**.
-    - **Apache Gremlin**: for graph traversal queries. store data as edges and vertices. data too complex to be modeled with relational database.
+    - **Apache Gremlin**: for **graph traversal queries**. store data as edges and vertices. data too complex to be modeled with relational database.
   - **Collection**: deprecated term. original explanation: maps to a container in Azure CosmosDB.
   - **pay** for the **throughput you provision** and the **storage you consume** on an **hourly basis**.
     - expressed as **request units (RUs)**(CPU, IOPS, memory). **1KB read = 1RU**.